 In the event of the death of an ADF member while in service, Defence provides emotional and practical support to the family within 24 hours, through a Bereavement Support Team.
 This support is given to all bereaved Defence Families, regardless of the cause of the member's death.

-For more information about Defence's bereavement support, contact the Defence Family Helpline on 1800 624 608 or visit their website at www.defence.gov.au/dco/military-life/difficult-times/death-bereavement.asp
+For more information about Defence's bereavement support, contact the Defence Family Helpline on 1800 624 608 or visit their website www.defence.gov.au/membersfamilies.